rtm-rs/rtm-rs.github.io/source/content/docs/core/framework-setup.md

 ### Auto-registration

-ROM provides `auto_registration` as a convenience method for automatically `require`-ing and registering components that are not declared with the DSL.
+RTM provides `auto_registration` as a convenience method for automatically `require`-ing and registering components that are not declared with the DSL.
 At a minimum, `auto_registration` requires a base directory.
 By default, it will load relations from `<base>/relations`, commands from `<base>/commands`, and mappers from `<base>/mappers`.

 #### Namespaces inferred from directory structure